wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-soap-connector-example.md

 ## What you'll build

 This example explains how to use the Salesforce client to connect with the Salesforce instance and perform the create sObjects operation.
 Then execute a SOQL query to retrieve the Account Names in all the existing accounts.
-All operations are handling as SOAP messages.
+All operations are handled as SOAP messages.

 * Create an sObjects in Salesforce.